anonicml/icml/code/psif/README.md

-# Unsupervised Document Representation using Partition Word-Vector Averaging
+# P-SIF: Document Embeddings using Partition Averaging

 ## Introduction
   - For text classification and information retrieval tasks, text data has to be represented as a fixed dimension vector.
-  - We propose simple feature construction technique named **Unsupervised Document Representation using Partition Word-Vector Averaging**
+  - We propose simple feature construction technique named **P-SIF: Document Embeddings using Partition Averaging**
   - We demonstrate our method through experiments on multi-class classification on 20newsGroup dataset, multi-label text classification on Reuters-21578 dataset, Semantic Textual Similarity Tasks (STS 12-16) and other classification tasks.

 ## Testing